James Hamilton, 1st Earl of Clanbrassil (first creation)

+Early life

 Lord Clanbrassil was the son of The 1st Viscount Claneboye and Jane Philips.
 His father had been an agent for James VI of Scotland and was granted a large amount of land in Ireland following James' accession to the English throne.

+Career

-Clanbrassil sat in the Irish House of Commons as the Member of Parliament for Down between 1634 and 1635.
+Clanbrassil sat in the Irish House of Commons as the Member of Parliament for County Down between 1634 and 1635.
 Upon the outbreak of the civil war in England, he raised a regiment of foot and a troop of horse in support of Charles I. The force was maintained for eight years at Clanbrassil's own expense.
 He succeeded to his father's viscountcy in 1644.
 Following the defeat of the king by the forces of Parliament, Clanbrassil's estates were seized by Oliver Cromwell.

 On 7 June 1647, Charles I created him Earl of Clanbrassil in the Peerage of Ireland in recognition of his service.
 Clanbrassil was one of a number of Protestant Royalists who were allowed to return to their estates under The Protectorate, and did so in 1654 in return for a payment of £9,435.
 He was succeeded by his second son.